emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Peace of mind.
 We use caching via major global CDNs.
 A content delivery network (CDN) can give an equally fast web experience across the globe and is a collection of web servers distributed across multiple locations to deliver your content more efficiently to your users
 * Fast and reliable performance.
 Google Page Speed Insight Compliant/Optimized
 * Very light weight script which do not effect your site's loading speed
-* Create revenue and keep it all - Begin creating money from your sharing button (signup recuired - <a href="http://www.e-mailit.com/widget/register">Start a Campaign</a> or <a href="http://www.e-mailit.com/widget/login">Sign in</a>).
+* Create revenue and keep it all - Begin creating money from your sharing button (signup recuired - <a href="http://www.e-mailit.com/widget/register">Monetize your Website</a>).
 Our platform provides easy access for Advertisers, Publishers and Users to reach their goals

 E-MAILiT has been downloaded over 200,000 times by WordPress publishers from all over the world and has quickly grown from a nights and weekends project to a hypergrowth established startup, with 600 million views and over 300 million users to-date — served 70 million times/month to 1.2 million people/day, in 75 languages.
 Join us!

 <a href="http://blog.e-mailit.com">E-MAILiT Blog</a> | <a href="http://www.e-mailit.com/privacy">Privacy Policy</a> | <a href="http://www.e-mailit.com/about#bizdev">BizDev</a>

+Disclaimer: E-MAILiT is an advertising-supported service, which means that we are able to offer many of our services without charge to you by displaying advertising on our platform and on partner websites.
+Revenue generated from these ads supports E-MAILiT.
+We're displaying these targeted ads (this feature is optional and can be turned off anytime or you can use it exclusively for you by monetizing your website through a share button like ours, also for free) so we can continue offering free products and services that help you expand your awareness and generate money too!
+Delivering and maintaining such a platform to you is expensive but if you don’t want to participate we perfectly understand!

 == Installation ==